-It’s important to know what to look for in captioning tools to ensure they offer the necessary security to protect sensitive information, as well as reach the level of accuracy needed to offer equity to individuals who rely on captions to participate.
+School leaders can do their due diligence by understanding what to look for in captioning tools.
+They need to ensure they offer the necessary security to protect sensitive information, as well as reach the level of accuracy needed to offer equity to individuals who rely on captions to participate.

 HIPAA Compliance and Security